- Overview: Slovenia

 Global HR Compliance in Slovenia

-If you hire international workforce, or plan to hire, then Hiring and Firing Workforce in Slovenia Guide below will help you understand the nuances of labor legislation in the country.
+If you hire an international workforce in Slovenia or plan to hire, then the Hiring and Firing Workforce Guide below will help you understand the nuances of labor legislation in the country.

-Companies hire international workforce for various reasons but in most cases they are:
+Companies hire an international workforce for various reasons, but in most cases, they are:

 - hiring a global talent with unique skills that is unavailable in the local market or costs the company less than the talent with similar skills hired in the home country.

-Before entering a certain foreign market or engaging a global talent, it is crucial for the company to understand how it can make local hires and reward its workers on a monthly basis.
-Growing companies often face a challenge of paying benefits and bonuses to the commission-based independent sales representatives they are working with.
+Before entering a particular foreign market or engaging a global talent, the company must understand how it can make local hires and reward its workers every month.
+Growing companies often face the challenge of paying benefits and bonuses to the commission-based independent sales representatives they are working with.

 If you intend to hire and pay your foreign workforce in full compliance with labor laws and regulations of Slovenia, then the Global Employer of Record service from Acumen International may be the best way for you to go.
 We are an International PEO company and we specialize in global employment, meaning we can employ your employees in Slovenia and act as their legal employer on your behalf.
 We will payroll your foreign workforce monthly and provide benefits to them through our global network so you don’t have to set up your own legal entities there.

 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
-With our qualified local partners, you can trust that your global workforce satisfies all local tax, social security, and immigration requirements in Slovenia.
+With our qualified local partners, you can trust that your global workforce satisfies all of Slovenia’s local tax, social security, and immigration requirements.

-If the company is new business unit in the national market of Slovenia, and it does not know the specifics of the country’s legislation and the basic principles of building local accounting, the best solution will be to use the services of Acumen International.
+If the company is a new business unit in the national market of Slovenia and it does not know the specifics of the country’s legislation and the basic principles of building local accounting, the best solution will be to use the services of Acumen International.

-This is also due to the need to keep abreast of all changes in legislation relating to regulatory documents on social security, corporate governance and insurance claims management.
-Worse still, the violation of these mandatory requirements can lead to such consequences as a fall in the share price, dissatisfaction with shareholders, irritation of employees and a tarnished reputation of the company.
+This is also due to the need to keep abreast of all changes in legislation relating to regulatory documents on social security, corporate governance, and insurance claims management.
+Worse still, violating these mandatory requirements can lead to consequences such as a fall in the share price, dissatisfaction with shareholders, irritation of employees, and a tarnished company reputation.

-In case of cooperation with Acumen International, the company acquires a reliable partner with a deep understanding of the local market and knowledge of the legislation of Slovenia, ready to provide service for the corporate client in accordance with international standards and company policies.
+In case of cooperation with Acumen International, the company acquires a reliable partner with a deep understanding of the local market and knowledge of the legislation of Slovenia, ready to provide service for the corporate client following international standards and company policies.